 You’re always collecting and analyzing tons of information.

-From do this, to do that, you’re always faced with supplemental training, new policies or changes in industry best practices, and then tasked to train and monitor your team.
+To do this, to do that, you’re always faced with supplemental training, new policies, or changes in industry best practices, and then tasked to train and monitor your team.

 Are they doing everything they need or could be doing?